A Visit to Little Havana, USA

 La Colada Gourmet, Little Havana

-In addition to the famous culture of Cuba, this Caribbean Island is also known for its delicious coffee.
-Cuban espresso, also known as café Cubano, is strong and sweet with a rich texture.
-There are many Cuban coffee shops along Little Havana’s most famous street, Calle Ocho.
-For a traditional approach to Cuban coffee, be sure to visit La Colada Gourmet.
+For a traditional approach to Cuban coffee, visit La Colada Gourmet.
 This bustling café has a fun atmosphere and is an experience on its own.
 Watch as Cuban coffee beans are rotated and roasted in front of you.
-As you await your brew, enjoy the numerous displays of Cuban art on the wall.
-I chose the Tres Leches Café which is made with sweetened condensed milk and evaporated milk in addition to whole milk and espresso.
-It was balanced, smooth and delicious.
+As you await your brew, enjoy colorful Cuban art displays on the walls.
+I ordered the Tres Leches Café, made with sweetened condensed milk, evaporated milk, whole milk, and espresso.
+It was balanced, smooth, and delicious.

 Tres Leches Café, La Colada Gourmet